ElijahHopkin/ElijahHopkin/README.md

 I'm new to coding, and I'm excited to see where I can go with it.<br>
 ![I'MGoingOnAnAdventureGIF](https://user-images.githubusercontent.com/96888618/152437841-a25f5cbb-26fb-434f-95a0-1bef57129561.gif) <br>

- I'm new to fatherhood and I'm anxious to see where that takes me! 👨‍🍼 I have interests ranging from children's stories, civic issues (particularly local), music, and history.
+ I have interests ranging from children's stories, civic issues (particularly local), music, and history.
+I've previously worked as a professional singer, a Branch Manager, a window washer, and as a cafe barista.

 I'm currently attending Bloom Institute of Technology (BloomTech) as my introduction to the field.
 I'm looking for help with how to create my first app.